 This post may contain affiliate links.
 Please read my disclosure.

-That said, this panang curry paste is ultra easy to make, and like I said above, one batch can be made ahead and frozen and used for multiple different meals.
+We have all heard that homemade is better, but many of us just don't have time to make everything from scratch.
+That said, this panang curry paste is ultra easy to make, and like I said above, one batch can be made ahead and frozen and used for multiple different Thai recipes.

 It's brighter, fresher, spicier (or less spicy - you can control this!) and just more flavorful overall than it's pre-packaged counterpart.
-Try this massaman curry paste from scratch too!
+Try this massaman curry paste recipe from scratch too!

 Want to Save This Recipe?